ianhaddock/motorsort/README.md

 ### What it does:
-* Searches a source directory for files with extensions in the whitelist (see config).
-* Parses filename by keywords to sort by series, year, race weekend, and weekend session.
+* Parses source filenames by keyword to sort series, year, race weekend, and event session for both sprint weekends and regular weekends.
-* Detects sprint and regular weekends and orders event sessions correctly.
-* Creates poster images with race name, event number, track map, and race year.
+* Creates customizable poster images with race name, event number, track map, and race year.
-* Creates background images with event number.
+* Creates customizable background images with event number.
 * Links files to target directory, saving space and leaving source files unaltered.

 ### Usage:
-In this example, source media is located on the host computer at `/mnt/my_files/downloads/complete/` and sorted files will be created in `/mnt/my_files/motorsort/`:
+In this example source media is located on the host computer at `/mnt/my_files/downloads/complete/` and sorted files will be created in `/mnt/my_files/motorsort/`:

 ```
 docker run \